COMPREHENSIVE TARGETED SEQUENCING PORTFOLIO

 NEXTFLEX® amplicon panel technology boasts high levels of uniformity with no amplicon drop outs, essentially creating a gap guard for your target region which is verified by sequencing.
 Primers are designed to have high levels of specificity and minimize reads lost to non-alignment that may be caused by primer dimers, adapter dimers, or unaligned low quality and/or chimeric reads.
 High coverage is attained even with a low number of reads, thereby allowing high level multiplexing or the use of a smaller sequencing cartridge.
 The NEXTFLEX® amplicon panels are easily scalable, simple to use, fast, and cost-effective kits which can be applied to a broad range of genes.

 The pre-designed NEXTFLEX® amplicon panels cater to the needs of researchers investigating cancer & cancer predisposition, newborn syndromes, and inherited disorders using low inputs of gDNA.
-All pre-designed panels have been performance-verified by Illumina® Miseq® sequencing, but are easily portable to Thermo Fisher® Scientific Ion Torrent™ sequencing.
-Please inquire for additional details.
+All pre-designed panels have been performance-tested by sequencing on Illumina® Miseq® instruments.

 Furthermore, the NEXTFLEX® amplicon panel technology can be optimized for researchers interested in custom panel design and collaboration.
 The contact form can be found below.